benefits of vitamin a

 3. May Lower Risk of Cancer

 The same may not be true for vitamin A supplements, as the results are mixed.
 People who get enough vitamin A in their diets probably won't see any anti-cancer benefits from supplementation.
-Still, those with deficiencies might reduce their risk.
+Still, those with deficiencies9 might reduce their risk.

-Even further, if you smoke (or even if you used to), taking vitamin A supplements has been shown to increase your risk for lung cancer.
+Even further, if you smoke (or even if you used to), taking vitamin A supplements has been shown to increase your risk for lung cancer10.
 So if you have any history of smoking, it may be a good idea to get vitamin A from your diet or have a conversation with your physician before taking any supplements.

 4. May Support Healthy Organ Function